pergus/docker-dns-proxy/README.md

 - Add/remove hosts and aliases dynamically.
 - JSON-based Admin API with optional pretty printing.
 - CLI tool (`ddpctl`) for quick administration of hosts, aliases, and targets.

 ---

+## What are Hosts and Targets

+A host is a public-facing docker service name such as gitea.example.org.
+It represents a single logical docker service exposed through DNS and HTTPS.

+A host may have multiple targets, where each target is an internal Docker backend endpoint in the form IP:port (for example, 172.18.0.2:3000).

+Only one target is active at any moment.
+The reverse proxy forwards all traffic for that host to the active target.

+Hosts may also have aliases, which are additional DNS names that map to the same underlying host entry.

+---